turnerdaniel/Label-Recognition/README.md

 2. Download the `Label-Recognition.mlappinstall` file.

-3. Open the file and follow the installation instructions until it completes.
+3. Open the file and follow the instructions until installation completes.

 ### Class